Want a winning smile? With dental insurance, you can maintain your dental health without the exorbitant costs.

 THE ADVANTAGES AND DISADVANTAGES OF A DENTAL PLAN

-Unlike dental insurance, the dental plan does not cover the costs of the treatment.
-It only provides a discount from a network of participating dentists.
+Unlike dental insurance, a dental plan does not directly cover the costs of treatment.
+Instead, it provides access to a network of participating dentists who offer discounted rates to plan members.

-Dental insurance on the other hand, does allow you to choose your own dentist.
-There’s a wide range of services offered where your costs are fully or partially covered.
-The downside is that you’ll have to serve a waiting period before you can claim and your benefit limit will cap the number of times you can claim per year.
+Dental insurance, on the other hand, allows you the freedom to choose your own dentist and provides coverage for a wide range of services, with some or all of the costs being covered.
+However, it typically requires serving a waiting period before you can make claims, and there may be benefit limits that cap the number of times you can claim within a given year.

-Here are a few things you should consider when comparing dental policies:
+To ensure you make the right choice, here are a few important factors to consider when comparing dental policies:

 AGE